secure-systems-lab/dsse/specification.md

     fails.

 Either standard or URL-safe base64 encodings are allowed.
-Signers may use either, and verifiers must accept either.
+Signers may use either, and verifiers **MUST** accept either.

 ### Backwards compatible signatures

-To convert existing signatures from the current format to the new format, `"backwards-compatible-json"` must be added to the payload type URI to indicate that the signature is over the raw payload.
+To convert existing signatures from the current format to the new format, `"backwards-compatible-json"` is added to the payload type URI to indicate that the signature is over the raw payload.
 This allows the signatures to remain valid while avoiding the verifier from having to use [Canonical JSON].

 ```json